-Risk Assessed Risk Score Mitigating Actions Target Risk Score for year end Universal Credit 12 Continued liaison with key agencies such as Citizens Advice and Job Centre Plus (JCP).
-9 Signposting of customers to the CAB Help to Claim Service, JCP and GOV.UK as and when appropriate.
+Key risks to the achievement of the Council's strategic priorities in 2021/22 Risk Assessed Risk Score Mitigating Actions Target Risk Score for year end Universal Credit 12 Continued liaison with key agencies such as Citizens Advice and Job Centre Plus.
+Signposting of customers to the CAB Help to Claim Service, JCP and GOV.UK as and when appropriate.
 Continued briefing of staff and Members.
-Cyberattack resulting in data breach or corruption of data 12 Maintain and enhance existing security control arrangements.
-9 Implement enhancements to off-site back up arrangements for recovery site.
+12 Cyberattack resulting in data breach or corruption of data 12 Maintain and enhance existing security control arrangements.
+Implement enhancements to offsite back up arrangements for recovery site.
 Continue to be proactively engage with professional advice and support organisations such as the Kent Warning, Advice and Reporting Points (WARP) Group, the National Cyber Security Centre, the Kent Resilience Team and the LGA Cyber Technical Advisory Group.
-To include involvement in cyberattack workshops and Kent Resilience Forum exercises.
 Update departmental business continuity plans and the IT disaster recovery to take account of changes in storage infrastructure.
-Investment Risk 10 Continue to maintain the Treasury Management Strategy Statement, Capital Strategy and Property Acquisition Strategy.
+12 Investment Risk 10 Continue to maintain the Treasury Management Strategy Statement, Capital Strategy and Property Acquisition Strategy.
 Continue to provide and develop quarterly monitoring of treasury and commercial investment activity to report and review performance of the diversified investment portfolio.
-9 Maintain the commercial income protection reserve.
+Maintain the commercial income protection reserve.
 Continue the close working relationship between Financial Services and Property Services to enable early identification of any risks or opportunities from the council's commercial property portfolio.
 Ensure that ongoing advice and support is sought from the council's Treasury and Economic advisors and other experts as required.
+10

-10.3.
+10.1.3.
 The previous table does not include risks that are below the Council's strategic risk tolerance threshold; these risks will be monitored and managed through the operational risk registers of Council departments.
-Further information on the Council's Risk Management arrangements can be found within the Policies, strategies, open data 7area of the Council's website: Risk Management Strategy - Policies, strategies and open data - Gravesham Borough Council
+Further information on the Council's Risk Management arrangements can be found within the Policies, strategies, open data area of the Council's website: Policies, strategies and open data - Gravesham Borough Council

-11. 2021/22 and Beyond
+11. 2022/23 and Beyond